crowdsourcing-class/crowdsourcing-class.github.io/assignment3.md

 You can download the batch.csv [here](batch.csv).
 Once you've downloaded it you can drag it into your Colab.

 When you're ready to check your solutions, you can upload your **homework3.py** file to [Gradescope]({{page.submission_link}}):  You can get the python code through the drop-down menu of "File" in the Colab environment.
+Make sure you don't have extra print statements or unused code in your Colab notebook, as this could cause your `.py` file to fail the autograder.

 This homework can also be done in pairs.
 Only one group member is required to submit the work.
 Both of you will share the same submission and get the same grading.